Best Practices For Liquor & Cocktails

 Best Practices

-Liquor choices and cocktails are added to your Arryved menus using Inventory Items, Item Modifiers, and Forced Modifiers.
+Liquor choices and cocktails are added to your Arryved menus using Inventory Items, Item Modifiers, and Modifier Groups.
 There are a few different ways to go about this, so please consider what’s best for your business and service model.

 Liquor